 Modern African forest elephants, being hunted at an alarming rate, could be introduced into the Amazon.
 The Amazon contained what is likely millions of elephants at the point of human contact and they were greatly needed to transfer nutriment throughout the forest.
-It has been estimated than 98% of nutriment transfer has been lost since the megafauna extinction in the Amazon [vii].
+It has been estimated than 98% of nutriment transfer has been lost since the megafauna extinction in the Amazon [viii].
 This is an extraordinary statistic.
-As amazing as the amazon is large sections of it (particularly in the east) have limits on how many animals the region can contain (with sodium as a shortage) and how fast plants can grow (by shortage of phosphorus).
+As amazing as the Amazon is large sections of it (particularly in the east) have limits on how many animals the region can contain (with sodium as a shortage) and how fast plants can grow (by shortage of phosphorus).
 The reintroduction of elephants would save the species as well greatly increase the quantity of both plants and animals in the Amazon.

 These ideas (and very similar ones) have been proposed since the 1960s with, at first, limited support among zoologists.
 However by 2005 the thinking had changed and a paper was published, authored by many of the worlds top biologists and zoologists, suggesting that megafauna needed to return to areas outside of Africa (the article focused on North America).
 Gradually the bizarre and silly theories for why there are no mammoths have fallen by the wayside.
 But by 2005 something else was apparent.
 There might be, in some cases, an even better solution.